penalara/engineInputGHCFile/schema-doc/ghc-definitions-freetimes-properties-consecutiveanytimefreetimes-properties-strictdays.md

 engineInputGHCSchema#/definitions/freeTimes/properties/consecutiveAnyTime/properties/strictDays
 ```

-Number of strict days when teacher should have the free interval.
+Strict number of days on which the teacher must have the interval free.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |